drublic/drublic/content/68-ai-future-of-frontend-engineering/article.md

 Let me explain this a in more depth.

 As AI continues to become more integrated into frontend development, the role of an engineer will shift towards a focus on collaboration and strategy.
 Engineers will need to be skilled at working with AI and crafting the right prompts to generate the desired output.
 However, it's essential to note that the output generated by machines will only be as good as the data it consumed.
 Therefore, engineers will also play a crucial role in controlling the output of these tools, ensuring that the generated output is tailored to the context it's used in and that it's helpful in achieving the desired outcome.
+Moreover as an engineer your role will move away from knowing specific frontend frameworks to knowing specific Machine Learning tools.

 For example, consider the generated components for a design system.
 Engineers will need to evaluate the necessary variants of a button in a given context that the AI tool needs to generate.
 They will also need to assess whether the generated variants are useful in the context they are used in, and ensure that the actions triggered by the buttons are properly mapped to the interactions with them.
 In essence, engineers will act as the critical bridge between AI tools and the final product, leveraging the power of AI while also bringing their expertise and judgement to ensure the optimal outcome.

 In addition to collaborating with AI tools and controlling the output generated by them, engineers of the future will likely spend more time focusing on higher-level tasks that require critical thinking and decision-making.
 With the more mundane and repetitive tasks being automated, engineers will have the opportunity to focus on more complex challenges and use their skills and expertise to solve more significant problems.
+This will lead to the fact that the role of User Experience Designers and Frontend Engineers will move closer together.

 This could include tasks such as designing complex systems, evaluating and selecting the most appropriate tools and technologies to use, and optimizing performance and scalability.
 Engineers will also need to understand how to integrate AI into these systems, evaluating the potential impact and benefits of different AI tools and techniques, and developing custom solutions to meet specific needs.